This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Refresh

 ❗Please note that it will not cause Surfer to re-crawl your competitor's pages.
-The refreshing purpose is rather organizational for you to be able to see your progress.
-If you want Surfer to recrawl the whole SERP for your targeted keyword, you will need to run a new query.
+The refreshing purpose is organizational, so that you can see your progress.
+You must run a new query if you want Surfer to recrawl the whole SERP for your targeted keyword.

 Relevance

-The keyword Relevance is a percentage number based on our own calculations.
+The keyword Relevance is a percentage number based on our calculations.

-If the competitors have specific terms on their pages, Surfer will also suggest those terms.
-If a keyword has a high relevancy percentage, it means that our algorithm has analyzed its importance based on multiple factors, including how often the word is used, how many competitors are using it, and others.
+Surfer will also suggest those terms if the competitors have specific terms on their pages.
+Suppose a keyword has a high relevancy percentage.
+Our algorithm has analyzed its importance based on multiple factors, including how often the word is used, how many competitors are using it, and others.

 S